akhilsambasivan/Docker_Baseimage/README.md

 respectively.

-Once the image is build, it will be pushed to the repository and the same can be pulled from the repository for future purposes.
+If required, by using additional Ansible docker modules, the new image can be pushed to a repository.

 ## Final image with the custom compiled modules available at the below dockerhub repository:
 - https://hub.docker.com/r/akhilsambasivan/docker_baseimage